lanavasilieva/Syberry-Academy-Test-Task-For-Developers/intervals.md

 - We'll need read permission to your repository to check your solution.
 Add @lanavasilieva to your repository and give a Developer role.
 - Upload your CV to your repository.
 - Send a link to your repository with solved task and CV to academy@syberry.com.
 Email subject: "Name Surname Syberry Academy %Specialization% %Language%" where %Specialization% is either BE or FE, and %Language% is the language you're using to solve our tasks.
 For example, "Jane Doe Syberry Academy BE Java"

+### What's next
+- If you did well on our task, our Recruiter will call you and invite you to a technical interview
+- If not, we'll send you an email with your results and comments **We promise to reach you in 5 working days starting the day you send us your email**

+### Sanity Check: Please Double Check this Requirements
+**The following requirements 'MUST' be completed.
+If not, we won't check your task.**
+- The 'intervals.__' file 'MUST' in your GitHub repository
+- The repository 'MUST' be private
+- User @lanavasilieva 'MUST' be added as a Developer
+- Your CV 'MUST' be in your GitHub repository
+- Your CV may be in any form.
+Several lines about you in the .txt document will do